Uses for Vinegar

-Vinegar UsesYou might not know it, but there are 100s of vinegar uses!
+picture of vinegar and condimentsYou might not know it, but there are 100s of uses for vinegar!

 Historically, vinegar has been used since ancient times when it was accidentally discovered that wine, left undisturbed, turns into vinegar.